sshyran/alpine-cloud-images/profiles/README.md

-The `BUILDS` object's elements merge core and profile configs (with optional inline build settings) into named build definitions; these build names can be used to specify a subset of a profile's builds:
+The `BUILDS` object's elements merge core and profile configs (with optional inline build settings) into named build definitions; these build names can be used to specify a subset of a profile's builds, for example:
-`make PROFILE=<profile> BUILDS="<build> ..."`
+`./scripts/builder.py amis <profile> <build1> <build2> ...`

 **Please note that merge order matters!**  The merge sequence is version --> architecture --> profile --> build.

 ## Customization

-The most important variables to set in your custom profile is `build_region` and `build_subnet`.
-Without these, Packer will not know where to build.
+If the AWS configuration you're using does not specify a default region, your custom profile will need to specify `build_region`.
+If the build region does not have a default VPC, you'll need to specify `build_subnet`.

-`version` and `release` are meant to match Alpine; however,`revision` can be used to track changes to profile or situations where the AMIs needed to be rebuilt.
-The "edge" core version profile sets `revision` to the current datetime, otherwise the default is `r0`.
+`version` and `release` are meant to match Alpine; however, `revision` is used used to track changes to the profile, additions of new alpine-ec2-ami features, or other situations where the AMIs needs to be rebuilt.
+The "edge" core version profile sets `revision` to null, which translates into the current datetime.
+Otherwise, the default set in the base profile is `r0`.

 You will probably want to personalize the name and description of your AMI.
 Set `ami_name_prefix` and `ami_name_suffix`; setting `ami_desc_suffix` and